GaelGirodon/markdown-to-document/README.md

   of core jQuery designed specifically for the server
 - [chokidar](https://github.com/paulmillr/chokidar) - A neat wrapper around
   node.js fs.watch / fs.watchFile / FSEvents
+- [mermaid](https://mermaid-js.github.io/mermaid/) - Generation of diagram and
+  flowchart from text in a similar manner as markdown

 Open [package.json](package.json) to see the full list of dependencies.